 Was he headed down to AAA Syracuse to spend his first time since Tommy John surgery in the minors?
 Or, somehow, was he going to Toronto?

-"It wasn't like something that was posted," Menhart recalled to The Greatest 21 Days recently.
+"It wasn't like something that was posted," Menhart recalled to The Greatest 21 Days in August 2013.
 "It wasn't something where they said, 'Hey, congratulations.'"

 Menhart finally tracked down a teammate, Woody Williams.
 Williams, then a veteran of two big league campaigns, explained it to him: Menhart needed to get on the bus to the airport, he was going to Toronto.